What is Pilates?

 Why should I choose Synergy+ for Physical Therapy?

-At Synergy+ we focus on the needs and goals of our clients.
-As a patient at Synergy+, you can expect courteous treatment directly from the Physical Therapist, versus working with an assistant or aide.
-We also focus on hands on or manual treatment and therapeutic exercise as these have been shown to be the most successful ways to help people heal and prevent re-occurrence of injuries.
+At Synergy+ we focus on the needs and goals of our clients and we bring them a specialized approach to rehab and fitness using Pilates based exercises and manual work that bring more quick and lasting results.
+This approach has shown to be the most successful ways to help people heal and prevent re-occurrence of injuries.
 We specialize in orthopedics, sports related injuries (or strengthening for sports), and women’s health, (issues before and after the birth of a baby, incontinence related to muscle control in the pelvic region, osteoporosis, and breast cancer).

 Although we ask for payment at the time of visit, many insurance companies will reimburse a portion of your Physical Therapy visit.
 In this case a referral from your doctor is often necessary.
 We will be more than happy to help you through this process.
 Please contact us directly for more details.